California wildfires have charred 1.2 million acres, with more than 100,000 evacuees

 Firefighters from across the state, as well as the National Guard, have been stretched thin by the number of blazes, which have come well before the state’s traditional peak fire season in the fall.
 A climate of extremes here in recent years — wet winters and springs followed suddenly by hot, dry summers — has virtually erased the time frame for what had for decades constituted fire season.

 In his briefing, Newsom said the state had experienced 4,292 fires, which burned a total of 56,000 acres, by this time last year.
-This year the total acreage charred so far here is 1.4 million acres.
+This year the total acreage charred so far is 1.4 million.
 There have been 7,002 fires, a 63 percent increase from the previous year.

 Though more than 14,000 firefighters are confronting the flames, the sheer number of outbreaks and sweeping, ember-carrying winds have left crews playing catch-up for days.
 Seven states have sent fire engines to California despite their own worries that dry, hot and windy conditions at home will spark similar blazes.